Top 35 best value

 Stony Brook has been one of only 94 institutions in the country to be designated a "Very High Research University" by the Carnegie Foundation.
 Our faculty have been responsible for more than 2,100 inventions and 600 U.S. patents.
 With more than 70 academic departments, Stony Brook is among the top 40 institutions funded by the National Science Foundation, and expenditures on organized research, from external and internal sponsors, are at nearly $170 million.

-The University co-manages Brookhaven National Laboratory, joining an elite group of universities — including Princeton, Stanford, the University of California, and the University of Chicago — that run federal laboratories.
+The University is part of the management team of Brookhaven National Laboratory, joining an elite group of universities — including Princeton, Stanford, the University of California, and the University of Chicago — that run federal laboratories.
 Learn more

 Researchers at our new Advanced Energy Research and Technology Center (AERTC) will develop new technologies to produce clean energy, enhance production from renewable sources and find better ways to distribute and store energy with minimal impact on local ecosystems.
 Learn more